 There is not an option to save and return to the application form, so prepare the contents of your application beforehand.
 All of the application contents are below, including all formatted documents that will need to be completed and uploaded.
 Prepare, share with team members, and revise.
 When you’re ready to submit your application enter the form provided at the end of this page, copy and paste narrative responses from a Word document or text-based program (character count includes spaces) and upload the necessary documents.
 No italics, bold, underline, bullets or other formatting will be accepted.
-You will find the application form at the bottom of this page.
+The application has been closed and was due on February 8.

 Arts Midwest does not provide samples of past applications and does not review drafts.